 You know the best thing about social media reviews?
 Individuals actually take the time to check the reviews before making a decision to shop or not.
 You can see it from the star rating of a Facebook page as well.

-And given the average time spent on social media, if a consumer likes your product/service, he/she will more often than not take out the time and give you a review.
+And given the average time spent on social media, if a consumer likes your product/service, he/she will more often than not take out the time and give you an online review.
 There’s a reason why some brands offer discount coupons to customers who shell out a review after making a sale.

 A combined study from the likes of Mlillward Brown Digital and Google found something really interesting – 46% of the decision makers when it comes to online shopping lie in the age group of 18-34 years, which also is the biggest user demographic pertaining to social media.
 Surprise surprise, eh?